warrendodd/Barista-Image-Samples/README.md

   - Screenprinting Merchandise
   - Drink Order Automation

+Many of these tasks were completed with the help of my life and pop-up partner.
+She helped greatly with drink testing (there's only so much caffeine I can handle!), as well as with providing feedback on many aspects of the pop-up.
+Her skills in ceramics and cooking greatly influenced the way we decided to produce drinkware, ingredients, and garnishes.
+We moved furniture together, made syrups together, lamented over long shipping times together, and rejoiced over the success of the weekend together.

 ## Coffee Selection
 I hosted several coffee cuppings and drink testing sessions to dial in what coffees/drinks I wanted to serve.
 I wanted to select two balanced single-origin options for both espresso and pourovers.
 For the cuppings, I picked seven single-origin coffees from varying countries and processes.
 I focused on choosing 2 coffees for the pop-up, 1 coffee being a sweeter and slightly more tradional-tasting coffee that would cater to those who may not have as much of a developed pallette for black specilaity coffee.